 How many times a year am I required to take a required minimum distribution from my IRA?

-Once a member reaches the age of 70 and a half, the Internal Revenue Service requires a minimum distribution of at least once per year.
+Once a member reaches the age of 72, the Internal Revenue Service requires a minimum distribution of at least once per year.

 What happens to my IRA if I die?

 Funds from an IRA are passed to the beneficiary upon the passing of the IRA holder.
 Be sure to keep your beneficiaries up to date!
 IRA funds are separate from your membership account and require a separate beneficiary form.

 Many people think of money as linear—it comes in, it goes out.
 It's associated with immediate need or gratification.
 Sometimes you save a little.
 In fact, money is multi-dimensional.
 It can do more than one task at a time—like create future savings...

 One of the most common reasons you save money is to achieve goals — some you'd like to accomplish in the short term, like in the next year or two, or maybe even five.
 Some you'd like to accomplish in the long term, in the next ten years or even longer